jm2489/NCAE_CyberGames_Prep/docs/initial-access.md

     * **Do not run the script from the GitHub.** A script with our public keys/names will be sent in Discord.
     * For the local access user, use the password that is in the team's spreadsheet (there is a passwords tab).
     * **If you are on the Shell/FTP machine:** The script will add a group limitation to who can sign in via SSH.
 This will need to be updated in `/etc/ssh/sshd_config` while setting up shell login.
+    * This script will remove the root account credentials.

 10. Notify group that initial access runbook is complete.
 Proceed with service setup.